BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 This talent synergises very well with Awakening but since Divine Purpose is rng this loses a lot of value for venthyr in keys because you never wan't your throughput to be rng dependent.

 **Holy Avenger:**
 This will not only provide you with a strong healing cooldown to force proc wings in between your Ashen Hallows, but also a strong AoE damage cooldown if you're not in need of extra throughput.
 This should always be your default pick as venthyr in keys.
+I would suggest you to check out [In-depth dungeon guides](/M+/cd) for more information regarding this.

 **Seraphim:**
 This talent does not synergsie at all with Awakening also costs you a GCD and 3 holy power.
 Only time you would play this is for raid dps logging for fun.